 Until 1851, Orono and the region around it remained largely unexplored by white settlers, partly because of the Dakota Indians’ efforts to keep Lake Minnetonka a secret.
 But once it was “discovered,” settlers and farmers moved into the area, just a day’s journey from the city markets.
 They began clearing forests, and in the late 1860’s rail lines began carrying vacationers who built summer cottages along the shores of the lake.

-Today, Orono covers 24 1/2 square miles in Western Hennepin County.
+Today, Orono covers 24 1/2 square miles in western Hennepin County.
 It continues to draw people in search of a rural way of life.
-It is prestigious community, with large, wooded lakeshore lots and estates.
+It is a prestigious community featuring areas with large, wooded lakeshore lots and estates.

-Orono officials say that preserving the beauty and allure of the community is dependent on careful management of its most significant resource: Lake Minnetonka, the area’s largest lake, covering 21 1/2 square miles.
+Orono officials say that preserving the beauty and allure of the community is dependent on careful management of its most significant resource – Lake Minnetonka, the area’s largest lake, covers 21 1/2 square miles.

-Because the lake is replenished from precipitation, not spring or a river, it is very sensitive to pollutants.
+Because the lake is replenished from precipitation, not by springs or a river, it is very sensitive to pollutants.
 Orono residents and planners adhere to a comprehensive plan that seeks to preserve a rural quality and to maintain an ecological balance on land and lakeshore.